Cameron505/Arctic-Treeline-project/reports/Aggie_report.md

 </summary>

-Homogenized soil samples collected in the field in early(end of may begining of June) and late spring (Late june or early July) from 2017, 2018 and 2019 were sent to EMSL for FTICR analysis.
+Homogenized soil samples collected in the field in early(end of may begining of June) and late spring (Late June or early July) from 2017, 2018 and 2019 were sent to EMSL for FTICR analysis.

 #### 1. FTICR domains